cinemagoer/cinemagoer/docs/README.txt

 Since release 3.3, IMDbPY supports IMDb's character pages; see the README.currentRole file for more information.

+Since release 3.6, IMDbPY supports IMDb's company pages; see the README.companies file for more information.

   FEATURES
   ========

-So far you can search for a movie with a given title, a person with a given name or a character you've seen in a movie, and retrieve information for a given movie, person or character; the supported data access systems are 'http' (i.e.: the data are fetched through the IMDb's web server http://akas.imdb.com) and 'local', meaning that the data are taken from the plain text data files; see http://www.imdb.com/interfaces.html
+So far you can search for a movie with a given title, a person with a given name, a character you've seen in a movie or a company, and retrieve information for a given movie, person, character or company; the supported data access systems are 'http' (i.e.: the data are fetched through the IMDb's web server http://akas.imdb.com) and 'local', meaning that the data are taken from the plain text data files; see http://www.imdb.com/interfaces.html